Racial Awakening for White-Bodied Folks

 “The history of white people has led them to a fearful, baffling place where they have begun to lose touch with reality - to lose touch, that is, with themselves…” -James Baldwin

 “Healing is learning to love the wound because love draws us into relationship with it instead of avoiding feeling the discomfort.” -Lama Rod Owens

-Our class time together will include sharing within the larger group, reflection in pairs, and guided mindfulness meditation.
+Our class time together will include sharing experiences and insights within the larger group, reflection in pairs, and guided mindfulness meditation.
 Homework will include practical reflections for journaling or discussion, as well as optional readings and podcasts.
 Registering for this class with a friend, partner or family member is encouraged - support and accountability in this work is invaluable!